jedisct1/dsvpn/README.md

 You are connected.
 Just hit `Ctrl`-`C` to disconnect.

 If you were using a DNS resolver only accessible from the local network, it won't be accessible through the VPN.
 That might be the only thing you may have to change.
 Use a public resolver, a local resolver, or DNSCrypt.
+Or send a pull request implementing the required magic to redirect DNS queries to another resolver, for all supported operating systems.

 ## Advanced configuration